redlibrarian/redlibrarian.github.io/_posts/2017-02-16-ils-systemic-generality.markdown

 alongside them.
 I'd be happy to hear from anyone who has recent experience with the open-source ILSs to know how that sector stands right now.

+[1] This has actually been confirmed for me by a few other people since I first put up this post.
+The BlueCloud documentation, then, is being at best disingenuous when it talks about the database layer.